 If there’s a harder hitting fish in our region I haven’t found it yet!
 These fish are native to the region and are never stocked.
 Big pike love soft-finned forage fish and cold water.
 They find plenty of each here in the Finger Lakes.
 Pike are neglected in this area due to the fact that most anglers target trout, salmon, bass and perch!

 Seneca Lake is really the "King Finger Lake" when it comes to pike habitat and potential.
 The lake's pike fishery has gone through some real boom and bust cycles over the past 40 years.
-It's hard to say what to expect here in 2017.
-We saw some nice healthy fish here in 2016 but others showed signs of disease and lamprey attacks.
+During the fall of 2017 I witnessed some of the best pike fishing I'd ever seen in the region in my lifetime here.
+2018 was also solid.
+Large fish are uncommon on Seneca Lake, likely due to lamprey predation.

 Owasco is coming on strong as a top-notch pike fishery.
-I expect Owasco to provide the best pike fishing in the region over the next couple years.
 The fish appear healthy and well-fed and there are very solid numbers of young fish here.

 Keuka Lake offers an occasional bonus fish.
 Pike love just about any lure, especially flashy, gaudy colored ones.
 Fly-fishing is deadly for pike of all sizes and I consider fly-fishing for pike one of my specialties.